 Take control of annual leave.

 The easiest way to manage your annual leave is to put yourself in control using a purpose-built, customisable leave management platform.
-With LeaveWizard, automatic email updates keep staff informed of their remaining entitlement, while online apps and dashboards make it simple to approve or refuse a leave requests.
-Better yet LeaveWizard’s smart system builds your annual leave policy into the application process, so that employees cannot request holiday during periods when it is not allowed.
+With LeaveWizard, automatic email updates keep staff informed of their remaining entitlement, while online apps and dashboards make it simple to approve or refuse leave requests.
+Better yet LeaveWizard’s smart system builds your annual leave policy into the application process so that employees cannot request holidays during periods when it is not allowed.

 Discover the power of LeaveWizard for yourself by having a free online demo.